How Do I Find a Home With an Assumable Mortgage?

 - Limited availability: Assumable mortgages are less common, which can restrict your home-buying options.

 - Challenging loan approval process: The approval process can be stringent, with lenders enforcing strict qualification criteria.
-For some government-insured loans, agency approval is often required.
+Agency approval is often required for some government-insured loans.
 Some recently launched services help homeowners navigate this process with greater speed and certainty.

 While there are some challenges to navigate, Broesamle believes the pros can outweigh the cons for hopeful buyers feeling sidelined by high monthly mortgage payments.

 “It’s a great value to take advantage of this with the high interest rates we have now,” he says.
-“Because if you can get the loan assumed, you know, you’re going to save yourself up to 50% in a rate because rates right now are upwards of 7%.
-If you can take advantage of that program, you’re going to save yourself a ton of money.”
+“Because if you can get the loan assumed, you know, you’re going to save yourself up to 50% in a rate […] If you can take advantage of that program, you’re going to save yourself a ton of money.”

 Seller pro and con

 Pro: As a seller, offering an assumable mortgage can help your home sell faster.
-It provides buyers with a streamlined process and typically a loan lower interest rate.
+You easily attract buyers with the streamlined process and typically a loan lower interest rate.

 Con: Unless a buyer uses a service to help facilitate the assumption, the process could delay the close of escrow.